sparkflows/sparkflows-docs/docs/installation/configuration/https/configuring-https-fire.rst

 -------------------------

 * Place the PFX file into the conf folder.
-* Edit keystore.properties to update the field keystore.path and keystore.password.
+* Edit keystore.properties to update the field keystore.path and keystore.password
-* Edit sso.saml.properties to update the field server.keystore.location, server.keystore.alias, server.keystore.password.
+* Edit sso.saml.properties to update the field server.keystore.location, server.keystore.alias, server.keystore.password

 * Run the below command to get the certificate details::